finbourne/lusid-sdk-python/sdk/docs/ChartOfAccountsApi.md

 # **get_posting_module**
 > PostingModuleResponse get_posting_module(scope, code, posting_module_code, as_at=as_at)

-[EXPERIMENTAL] GetPostingModule: Get a Posting Module
+[EARLY ACCESS] GetPostingModule: Get a Posting Module

 Retrieve the definition of a Posting Module complete with its rules.